 If you have invasive breast cancer, where the cancer has grown through the ducts to the surrounding breast tissue, there are other treatments available such as hormone therapy, chemotherapy, radiotherapy and biological therapy (treatment with Herceptin).
 These treatments on their own are unlikely to lead to you being cured and they also have side effects and complications.
-However, they may shrink the cancer or control the cancer for a few years.
+However, they may shrink the cancer or control it for a few years (reduce growth and spreading).

-Removing the cancer by surgery gives the best chance of you being free of early breast cancer.
+Removing the cancer by surgery gives you the best chance of being free of early breast cancer.

-For most women, combining surgery with one or more of the other treatments will further improve the chance of you being free of early breast cancer.
+For most women, combining surgery with one or more of the other treatments will further improve the chance of being free of early breast cancer.